TGoldsack1/biolaysumm/index.md

 All participating teams are invited to submit system papers that, pending review, will be published as part of the BioNLP Workshop proceedings.

-**Submission** - To submit a system paper, please use the following link:
+**Submission** - To submit a system paper, please use the following link before the deadline on 04/05/2023 (23:59:59, Anywhere on Earth timezone):
 [https://softconf.com/acl2023/BioNLP2023-ST/](https://softconf.com/acl2023/BioNLP2023-ST/)

 **Format** - System papers should follow the ACL 2023 short paper format (i.e., 4 pages, with unlimited pages for appendices and references), as described on the call for papers where templates are also provided.
 In the case that a participant has submitted to both subtasks using two distinct modelling approaches, we will allow them 1 additional page of content.